How Quality Engineering Helps Airlines Stay SuccessfulCigniti Technologies

 - Maintaining and updating information on digital platforms

 Owing to this overlap, even short outages that cause the airline to be crippled from a technological standpoint can result in utter mayhem in the airlines process.
-Bad system designs can make fixing real-time issues a living nightmare, and affect various channels of business.
-Even a tiny software glitch that prevents kiosk check-in, such as the aforementioned passport issue, can result in a domino effect.
+Bad system designs can make fixing real-time issues a living nightmare and affect various channels of business.
+Even a tiny software glitch that prevents kiosk check-in can result in a domino effect.
 When flights do not take-off as per schedule, there is no space on the runway for other expected incoming flights.
 Hence, it is crucial to invest in a significant amount for the software testing and software quality engineering of airline systems.

 Some may argue that a stoppage of power supply does not qualify as a software quality issue.
 What can one do, if for example, a computer is turned off due to zero power supply?
 The answer is to keep the computer running by kicking on the uninterruptible power supply, until the main power returns.